Astro0re/Biological-Codes/README.md

 ## Relational Skeletal Database
 Relational Skeletal System Data Base system to test students about their knowledge of the skeletal system, the articulations and so on;
 [Code]()

+## Genotype Identification
+AI classification model for Red blood cells, to be used for anaomaly scan to identify diseases affecting the oxygen carrying cell that is erythrocytes.
+[Code](Genotype%20Identification.py)